turingschool/backend-curriculum-site/module3/misc/promotion.md

 Students must meet the expectations laid out in the [final assessment info](./final_assessment).

+### Final Project

+Students should complete the final project expectations with a passing score.

 ### Career Development

 The Mod 3 [career development](https://github.com/turingschool/career-development-curriculum/tree/master/module_three) curriculum centers around learning to tell your story and beginning your job hunt.